brunomassaini/tools/ssh-commands-ninja/README.md

 ```

 Then you need to place the commands you want to run on each server on the `commands.sh` file

 Here is an example:
 ``` bash
 echo "Yep, you logged here" >> ~/ssh_ninja.txt
 ```

-After that you can just run the commands
+After that you can just run the script

 ## Running

-Just do `ssh-commands.sh`
+Just do `ninja.sh`